-The best gift you can give someone is something that they would most likely not purchase for themselves.
-For as much as it is important to be prepared, many people do not think of everything they would need on hand in an emergency situation, or else just don't believe that a major disaster will strike their community, home, or place of business.
+The best gift you can give someone is something they would most likely not purchase for themselves.
+Many do not think of everything they would need on hand in an emergency situation, or don't anticipate a major disaster affecting community, home, or place of business.
 However, it is in those moments of panic during a disaster that the things they never bought for themselves become essential for their survival.

 1. Fire extinguisher ($50-$100)

-A fire extinguisher for the home or office is a must and can be found at nearly every hardware store.
-Even if there is no expiration date listed on a fire extinguisher, they do need to be replaced every few years.
-If you or your friends and family don't know how old theirs is, it may be time to replace them.
+A fire extinguisher for the home or office is a necessity and can be found at nearly every hardware store.
+Fire extinguishers need to be replaced every few years.
 Depending on the size and category of fire it can put out, basic extinguishers tend to cost $50-$100.

 2. Smoke and Carbon Monoxide detectors (under $60)

-Carbon monoxide detectors are also an important safety feature for any home, and should be installed on every level of the home.
+Carbon monoxide detectors are an important safety feature for any building and should be installed on every floor/level.
 Carbon monoxide gas is produced whenever any fuel, such as gas, oil, kerosene, wood or charcoal is burned, including portable generators.
 Carbon monoxide detectors last an average of five to seven years.
 Smoke and carbon monoxide detectors can be found in hardware stores and grocery stores.
 Depending on the technology, detectors normally run under $60 and some even come as a combination of the two.

 3. Emergency Weather Radio/Crank Radio (under $100)

 Emergency weather radios come in all shapes, sizes, models and capabilities.
 There are handheld crank radios, solar powered radios, cell phone apps, and weather radios that can double as a two-way radio.
-Even when the power is out, listeners to these radios can stay informed of any disastrous weather in their area as well as non-weather threatening emergencies such as national security, environmental and public safety events through the Federal Communications Commission's (FCC) Emergency Alert System.
-Unlike cell phones and televisions where reception and electricity is a factor, these radios work under harsh conditions and can be found for less than $100.
+Even during a power outage, listeners to these radios can stay informed of any disastrous weather in their area as well as non-weather threatening emergencies such as national security, environmental and public safety events through the Federal Communications Commission's (FCC) Emergency Alert System.
+Unlike cell phones and televisions where reception and electricity for charging is a factor, these radios work under harsh conditions and can be found for less than $100.

 4. First Aid Kit ($10-$100+)